-The THUDrone Team has developed a MAV system capable of exploring unknown indoor environment and implementing specific operation without any external navigation aids such as GPS.
-The overall MAV system consists of an off-the-shell Quadrotor base platform, various kinds of avionics and onboard sensors.
+The THRONE Team has developed a MAV system capable of exploring unknown indoor environment and implementing specific operation without any external navigation aids such as GPS.
+The overall MAV system consists of an off-the-shell quadrotor based platform, various kinds of avionics and onboard sensors.
 An elaborate navigation algorithm is designed to provide attitude, altitude, velocity and relative position estimations of MAV within indoor area, by fusing information from laser range finder, inertial measurement unit and ultrasonic altimeter.
-We design a navigation strategy based on the DH-Bug algorithm which can lead the MAV to explore the unknown environment for a reasonable time-consuming and avoid the obstacles in an appropriate way.
+We design a navigation strategy based on two alternative path planning algorithms, helping the MAV to explore the unknown environment with obstacle avoidance.
 We also design target detection algorithm to locate the "Chief of security" room and search the flash disk, using vision light images from frontward and downward cameras, respectively.
 Finally, a controllable mechanism is responsible for the specific USB flash disk pickup.
 The overall system architecture is as shown in fig.1.